Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Results

 \subsection{Evolution of the magnetization}

-As shown in Fig.~\ref{fig:m}, after a weak broadband excitation with amplitude $E_0=0.01$ and width $\sigma=0.5$ the magnetization is reduced relative to the initial value $m=0.6535$, but only very slightly.
-More importantly, the pulse induces magnetization oscillations (see blue curve) with frequency $\omega=1.34$, which corresponds to the gap size $\Delta_g$.
-This is the amplitude (or Higgs) mode of the antiferromagnet, whose influence on the 2DCS signal is our focus.
-If simulations are performed with a static Hartree term \eqref{eq:se1}, by keeping the density in $\Sigma_\sigma^H$ fixed to the initial value $n_{\bar\sigma}(t=0)$ (orange curve), the magnetization still changes after the pulse, because the occupations $G_\sigma^<(t,t)$ are modified but do not exhibit long-lived amplitude oscillations.
-By simulating multi-pulse excitations with the dynamic and static Hartree term, it is thus possible to quantify the effect of the amplitude mode on the 2DCS signal.
+As shown by the blue line in Fig.~\ref{fig:m}, after a weak broadband excitation with amplitude $E_0=0.01$ and width $\sigma=0.5$, the magnetization is reduced relative to the initial value $m=0.6535$, but only very slightly.
+More importantly, the pulse induces magnetization oscillations (see blue curve) with frequency $\omega=1.35$, which corresponds to the gap size $\Delta_g$.
+This is the amplitude mode of the antiferromagnet, whose influence on the 2DCS signal is the focus of our study.
+In this full simulation with dynamic Hartree term, we update the Hartree term according to Eq.~\eqref{eq:se1}, which provides a feedback of the amplitude mode on the time-evolving state.
+For comparison, the orange curve in Fig.~\ref{fig:m} shows the result of a simulation performed with static Hartree term, where we keep the density in $\Sigma_\sigma^H$ (Eq.~\eqref{eq:se1}) fixed to the initial value $n_{\bar\sigma}(t=0)$.
+In the static Hartree calculation, the magnetization still changes after the pulse, because the occupations $G_\sigma^<(t,t)$ are modified, but it does not exhibit long-lived amplitude oscillations.
+By simulating multi-pulse protocols with dynamic and static Hartree term, it is possible to quantify the effects of the amplitude mode on the 2DCS signal.